kibet-gilbert/co1_metaanalysis/README.md

 #### Phylogenetic Tree Analysis Tools:
 1. [**Evolutionary Placement Algorithm (EPA)**](https://academic.oup.com/sysbio/article/60/3/291/1667010): Used to root a tree (adding outgroups).
 Integrated into RAxML, it can classify a bunch of environmental sequences into a reference tree using thorough read insertions given a non-comprehensive reference tree and an alignment containing all sequences (reference + query)
 2. [**Evolutionary Placement Algorithm -NG (EPA-NG)**](https://doi.org/10.1093/sysbio/syy054): "A complete reimplementation of EPA in RAxML-EPA.
 Faster, scalable (upto 2048 cores) and accomodate more parameters.
 Source code and documentation are in [GitHub](https://github.com/Pbdas/epa-ng) by [Barbera et. al]( https://doi.org/10.1093/sysbio/syy054)
-3. [**Bio.Phylo**](https://doi.org/10.1186/1471-2105-13-209): Biopython's Phylo package as descriped in the [Phylo Cookbook](https://biopython.org/wiki/Phylo_cookbook) and [tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc204), uses other Python packages; MatPlotlib and NetworkX.
+3. [**Bio.Phylo**](https://doi.org/10.1186/1471-2105-13-209): Biopython's Phylo package as described in the [Phylo Cookbook](https://biopython.org/wiki/Phylo_cookbook) and [tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc204), uses other Python packages; MatPlotlib and NetworkX.
 Can be used to study the tree and manipulate it's nodes

 #### Species Delimitation:
 1. [**Multi-rate Poisson Tree Processes (mPTP)**](https://doi.org/10.1093/bioinformatics/btx025): It computes putative species through maximum likelihood species delimitation using inferred phylogenetic trees.
 Uses a more accurate, faster and scalable multi-rate [“Poisson Tree Processes” (PTP) method](https://cme.h-its.org/exelixis/web/software/PTP/index.html).
 Also supports Markov Chain Monte Carlo sampling to compute support values for each OTU providing "a comprehensive evaluation of the inferred delimitation in just a few seconds for millions of steps, independently of tree size" [Kapli.
 P. et. al](https://doi.org/10.1093/bioinformatics/btx025).
 The [code is available GitHub](https://github.com/Pas-Kapli/mptp) and the [documentaion wiki here](https://github.com/Pas-Kapli/mptp/wiki).

 ### Population Structure.

+There are three main ways to examine if the population of an organism under consideration has undergone some differentiation into a structured organization with clusters or groups that can be distinctly identified from one another.
+A population can be studied and determined if it is structured using three methods:
+1. Haplotype networks e.g minimum spanning networks,
+2. Population differentiation summary statistics e.g. GST,
+3. Clustering eg K-means clustering.

 #### Haplotype Network.
+A haplotype network helps to visually depict the population structure, based on molecular phylogenetic relationships between the population individuals.
 To elucidate the population structure, first a haplotype network needs to be infered.
 There are severally GUI tools: DNASP5/6 (Windows and MAC), [PopART (Windows, MAC and Linux)](http://popart.otago.ac.nz/documentation.shtml).
 But command line tools are limited and majority of those availavle are R packages.
 One is the haploNet fuction in the pegas R package.
 ##### pegas R package
 [Population and Evolutionary Genetics Analysis System (pegas)](https://doi.org/10.1093/bioinformatics/btp696) is an [R package](https://cran.r-project.org/web/packages/pegas/index.html) that relies on [ape](https://cran.r-project.org/web/packages/ape/), [adegenet](https://cran.r-project.org/web/packages/adegenet/) and other dependencies.
 The first step is to load and parse a FASTA file: the `ape::read.dna()` function of ape package is used here.